 Airport Neighborhood Committee

-The Department's intent in creating the ANC is to inject focused community input into airport-related discussions, with an emphasis on collaboration and positive problem-solving.
-Meetings will balance information sharing on behalf of the Department with the feedback and concerns of the neighbors based on lived experiences.
-Building on community engagement groups previously established, including the Neighborhood Task Force and Community Advisory Group, the ANC will continue on-going conversations to identify the strengths, challenges, and opportunities of living in close proximity to the Airport.
+Developed to inject focused community input into airport-related discussions with an emphasis on collaboration and positive problem-solving, the ANC balances information sharing on behalf of the City of Charlotte Aviation Department with the feedback and concerns of its neighbors based on lived experiences.